Finalists revealed for the Loyalty Magazine Awards 2020 - Loyalty Magazine

 - Crowning a new Emperor as part of a majestic marketing campaign – Unser Ö-Bonus / DataLab

-- “Nel mulino che vorrei” – Mulino Bianco / Advice Group
+- “Nel Mulino che Vorrei” – Mulino Bianco / Advice Group

 - myLakeland launch growing customer loyalty and sales – Lakeland / Go Inspire Group